agronetlabs/ATF-AI/CONTRIBUTING.md

 ## 🧾 Institutional Statement

 > This repository is the result of **hybrid collaboration** between human intelligence and AI governance systems.
-> **Qwen ATF-AI Core** now serves as the primary governance layer, with all actions traceable, reproducible, and verifiable within the AgroNet Labs ATF-AI framework.
+> **Copilot ATF-AI Core** now serves as the primary governance layer, with all actions traceable, reproducible, and verifiable within the AgroNet Labs ATF-AI framework.
 > Every contribution is validated against the EIP-8040 standard with cryptographic proof of integrity:
 > `201672f1605f3…4d39dd6`